Cloud Load Testing¶

 This guide shows you how to:

-• Configure your AWS account for Load Tester
+- Configure an AWS or Azure account for Load Tester

 Before using cloud engines, you need:

-2. AWS credentials - Access Key ID and Secret Access Key (IAM user recommended)
+- Provider credentials - For AWS, an Access Key ID and Secret Access Key (IAM user recommended).
+For Azure, a service principal (tenant ID, client ID, client secret, subscription ID)

-4. Understanding of AWS billing - Cloud engines accrue charges until terminated
+- Understanding of cloud billing - Cloud engines accrue charges until terminated

 Don't skip local testing.
 Always verify your test case replays successfully using Load Tester's built-in engine before launching cloud engines.
 If your test case fails locally due to configuration issues, it will fail in the cloud too.
 The only difference is that you'll be paying by the hour while you troubleshoot.

 Load Tester manages cloud engines automatically.
-You configure AWS credentials once in preferences.
+You configure your AWS or Azure credentials once in preferences.
 When configuring a load test, you request engines ("10 in US-East, 5 in EU-West").
-Load Tester launches EC2 instances in the specified regions, the engines connect back to your workstation (which acts as controller), the load test runs with engines generating HTTP traffic to your servers, and Load Tester shuts down the engines when the test completes (or you terminate them manually).
+Load Tester launches cloud instances in the specified regions, the engines connect back to your workstation (which acts as controller), the load test runs with engines generating HTTP traffic to your servers, and Load Tester shuts down the engines when the test completes (or you terminate them manually).

 Network architecture: